By Christina Haverkort (9/20 -updated 02/23)

 With this basic but detailed description, it is easy to see what an organized, complex system this; exists primarily for the purpose of connecting all body systems, collecting data and storing memory.
 All the information is in the field of energy, this is a universal field.
 This information I have shared with you comes from my consistent meditation practice, with being able to accurately tune into my energy field to gather information required for my research.
 Working through the human energy field is consistently fascinating in every aspect.

 Now that it’s clear that the vagus nerve connects to, and is able to access, all key organs and systems in the body, let’s look at how it processes our experiences.

-The vagus nerve is a continuously active, powerful superhighway connecting the entire body’s electrical communication system.
-Key drivers are the peripheral and autonomic nervous systems and the endocrine and immune systems.
-The visual cortex, heart and coccyx act as Modulators and memory banks in the vagus nerve system, which can be utilized therapeutically in treatment as ‘calming’ areas.
-Working through the human energy field may seem to be a novel approach to processing trauma, but I can assure you from experience with my ongoing clients and case studies that this method is direct, and effective.
-It may also be considered extraordinary that the efficacy of this work can be checked after 7 days.
+The vagus nerve is a continuously active, powerful superhighway connecting the entire body’s electrical communication system, endocrine system, immune system and digestive system.
+Key drivers are the peripheral and autonomic nervous systems.
+The visual cortex, the heart and coccyx act as modulators and memory banks in the vagus nerve system, which can be utilized therapeutically in as ‘calming’ areas.
+Not only is the vagus nerve accessible for locating where trauma is stored, but what I am finding it is a communication system, to detect what body system is holding trauma.
+It maps out for us an effective route, that which we can approach through another system.
+Working through the human energy field may seem to be a novel approach to processing trauma, but it is effective and works on all levels simultaneously, physically, emotionally and mentally.
+It may also be considered extraordinary that the efficacy of this work can be checked after seven days.
 The truly astonishing component in this method of treatment is that after stored traumatic energy is processed through the vagus nerve system, the distinguishing characteristic changes to what can be considered a healthier, more balanced paradigm.